-In order to evaluate recreation (Class 2) uses, E. coli sampling will be conducted in the 'recreational period' (May 1 through September 30).
-This time period is of greatest risk because this is when the majority of recreation occurs on Utah's waters.
+To evaluate recreation (Class 2) uses, E. coli sampling will be conducted in the recreation period (May 1 through September 30).
+This time period is of greatest risk because this is when most of the recreation occurs on Utah's waters.
 In addition, this period also coincides with higher E. coli concentrations due to warmer water temperatures, which increases the growth and reproduction rates of these organisms.

-The summer index period may not adequately protect recreation uses of southern-Utah water bodies, which sometimes have relatively high water temperatures throughout the year.
-As additional data are available DWQ will reevaluate-on a site-by-site basis-the index period for southern Utah waters.
+The summer index period may not adequately protect recreation uses of southern Utah waterbodies, which sometimes have relatively high water temperatures throughout the year.
+As additional data are available, DWQ will reevaluate-on a site-by-site basis-the index period for southern Utah waters.
 In the interim, the statewide summer index period will be used for assessment purposes.